 Land and construction in progress are not depreciated.
-Depreciation on other property, plant and equipment items is calculated using the straight-line method, i.e. by evenly reducing their cost to the residual value over the following estimated useful lives:
+Depreciation on other property, plant and equipment items and intangible assets is calculated using the straight-line method, i.e. by evenly reducing their cost to the residual value over the following estimated useful lives:

 Useful lives (years)

 Buildings and constructions 50

-Office and computer equipment, motor vehicles 5-10
+Office and computer equipment 5-10

-Intangible assets 5
+Intangible assets 5 -10